-- 11.1 Provide universal accessibility to park furniture and play equipment. - 11.2 Footpaths are to link to broader path network and allow for universal accessibility via pram ramps (on both sides of the road).
+- 11.1 Universal accessibility shall be provided to park furniture, play areas and key facilities. - 11.2 Footpaths are to link to broader path network and allow for universal accessibility via pram ramps (on both sides of the road).

 12. Maintenance Access